Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

 \section{Convergence to white noise in the spectral representation}

-The main achievement of the previous section was to prove that for any mesoscopic scales of the form \eqref{M2}, the process $\tilde{W}^{(\eta)}_{N}(\tau)$ converges in the sense of finite-dimensional distributions to the regularized fractional Brownian motion $B^{(\eta)}_{0}(\tau)$.
-We also proved Theorem \ref{th:compactconv} which extends this convergence to an appropriate function space.
+The main achievement of the previous section was to prove that for any mesoscopic scales of the form (\ref{M2}), the process $\tilde {W}^{(\eta)}_{N}(\tau)$ converges in the sense of finite-dimensional distributions to the regularized fractional Brownian motion $B^{(\eta )}_{0}(\tau)$.
+We also proved Theorem~\ref{thcompactconv} which extends this convergence to an appropriate function space.

-In this section we will study $\tilde{W}^{(\eta)}_{N}(\tau)$ from a different point of view, namely by means of the Fourier coefficients $b_{N}(s)$ appearing in the spectral decomposition \eqref{detforident}.
+In this section, we will study $\tilde{W}^{(\eta)}_{N}(\tau)$ from a different point of view, namely by means of the Fourier coefficients $b_{N}(s)$ appearing in the spectral decomposition~(\ref {detforident}).
 We remind the reader of the definition

-A useful and interesting feature of the integral representations \eqref{detforident} and its $N \to \infty$ limit \eqref{intr3} is that they are suggestive of a corresponding limiting law satisfied by the coefficients $b_{N}(s)$.
-Namely, we expect that $b_{N}(s)$ should `converge' to the white noise measure $B_{c}(ds)/\sqrt{2}$.
-The precise mode of the convergence we consider is described in Theorem \ref{th:fourierconv} and it is our goal in this Section to prove this result.
+A useful and interesting feature of the integral representations (\ref {detforident}) and its \mbox{$N \to\infty$} limit (\ref{intr3}) is that they are suggestive of a corresponding limiting law satisfied by the coefficients $b_{N}(s)$.
+Namely, we expect that $b_{N}(s)$ should ``converge'' to the white noise measure $B_{c}(ds)/\sqrt{2}$.
+The precise mode of the convergence we consider is described in Theorem~\ref{thfourierconv} and it is our goal in this section to prove this result.

 By its very definition, the white noise measure $B_{c}(ds)$ cannot be understood in a pointwise sense and must be regularized by integrating against a test function.
-We will consider test functions $\xi \in C^{\infty}_{0}(\mathbb{R}_{+})$, i.e. $\xi$ is a smooth function with compact support on $\mathbb{R}_{+}$.
-Then we have the correspondence
+We will consider test functions $\xi\in C^{\infty}_{0}(\mathbb{R}_{+})$, that is, $\xi$ is a smooth function with compact support on $\mathbb{R}_{+}$.
+Then we have the correspondence:

 where